tdg5/blog/_posts/2015-02-16-on-the-road-from-ruby-journeyman-to-ruby-master.md

 ## Problem 8: Largest Product in a Series

-Though it's not the first problem I solved, [Problem 8: Largest Product in a Series](https://projecteuler.net/problem=8), seems like a problem of sufficient complexity to merit a bit of discussion.
+Though it's not the first problem I solved, [Problem 8: Largest Product in a Series][ProjectEuler - Problem 8], seems like a problem of sufficient complexity to merit a bit of discussion.
 For your convenience here is the full text of the question: